lodist/Deep-Reinforcement-Learning-for-Sales-Channel-Contact-Optimization/README.md

 - **`DRL_Training_Dataset_Subset.csv`** – A processed dataset formatted for reinforcement learning, structured with state-action-reward tuples.

 ### Notebooks
-- **`Prepare_Training_Data.ipynb`** – Preprocesses the raw dataset, engineering features and transforming the data into a reinforcement learning-friendly format.
+- **`Prepare_Training_Data.ipynb`** – Preprocesses the raw dataset, engineering features and transforming the data into a reinforcement learning-friendly format (State-Action-Reward).
 - **`DRL.ipynb`** – Implements the training and evaluation of the reinforcement learning model using **Deep Q-Networks (DQN)**.